catppuccin/prismlauncher/README.md

 ---
 - Q: "Can I change the color?"
 - A: If you would like to change the accent/highlighted color, you can do this by modifying the `theme.json` file.
 Then editing the `"Highlight"` value to any color you prefer.
 You can also do this to other values if you would like.

+## Contribution

+The prismlauncher port is upstreamed at [PrismLauncher/Themes](https://github.com/PrismLauncher/Themes/releases).
+We maintain the sources here, and will PR into upstream if they change so that they can re-release their theme set.

 ## 💝 Thanks to